megalon/nick-custom-music-mod/README.md

 # Reference

-Deveopers maybe be interested in this reference for the music IDs in game.
+Developers may be interested in this reference for the music IDs in game.

 | Stage Name | Stage ID |
 |----------|--------|